aldreth/lammas-records/recordings/choral/angelus-ad-virginem.md

 ---
-new_slug: angelus-ad-virginem
+slug: angelus-ad-virginem
 title: Angelus ad Virginem
 serialNumber: LAMM122
 coverImage: "../../src/images/recordings/angelus-ad-virginem.jpg"
 performer: Choir of St Mary's Cathedral, Edinburgh
 directors:
-- 'Director: Matthew Owens'
+  - "Director: Matthew Owens"
-- 'Organ: Simon Nieminski'
+  - "Organ: Simon Nieminski"
 contentHtml: |-
   <h2>Choir of St Mary's Cathedral, Edinburgh</h2>
   <p>The Choir of St Mary's Cathedral, Edinburgh is Scotland's premier cathedral choir and unique in Scotland, maintaining as it does a daily choral tradition.
 The choristers are educated at St Mary's Music School, which acts as the choir school for the cathedral, again unique in Scotland.
 In 1978 St Mary's Cathedral became the first to offer girls scholarships to sing with the boys as trebles.
 The lay clerks of the choir consist of undergraduate choral scholars reading a diverse range of subjects at Edinburgh University, and more experienced singers.</p>